-When a reply Reply is received from the gen_server at a node Node, {Node, Reply} is added to Replies.
+When a reply Reply is received from the gen_server at a node Node, {Node,Reply} is added to Replies.
 Reply is defined in the return value of Module:handle_call/3.

-If one of the nodes is running Erlang/OTP R6B or older, and the gen_server is not started when the requests are sent, but starts within 2 seconds, this function waits the whole Timeout, which may be infinity.
+If one of the nodes is not capable of process monitors, for example C or Java nodes, and the gen_server is not started when the requests are sent, but starts within 2 seconds, this function waits the whole Timeout, which may be infinity.

-This problem does not exist if all nodes are running Erlang/OTP R7B or later.
+This problem does not exist if all nodes are Erlang nodes.